swati-thapa/Customer-segmentation-and-recommendation-system/README.md

 ## About dataset:

-We will do our analysis based on online-retail.
+We will do our analysis based on online-retail datset.
 It contains all the transactions occurring for a UK-based non-store online retail between 01/12/2009 and 09/12/2011.
 The company mainly sells unique all-occasion gift-ware.
 Dataset link: https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci

 ## Problem statement: